sting-ioc/sting/docs/overview.md

 ---

 Sting models the application as a set of components.
-The application is defined by an injector which is responsible for constructing and linking components together.Components are linked to other components by services.
+The application is defined by an injector which is responsible for constructing and linking components together.
+Components are linked to other components by services.
 A component can consume services and/or publish services for other components to consume.